ahbarnett/mpspack/README.md

 Neumann eigenvalue problems, enabling this research to be *reproducible*.
 It is stable and will not have much future development.
-Instead I and colleagues expect to release a replacement package for integral equations.
+Instead I and colleagues expect to release a replacement package for integral equations which will include close-evaluation quadratures (Helsing, QBX, etc).

 *I am grateful for the support of the National Science Foundation under grants DMS-0811005 and DMS-1216656; and Betcke for support of